 Many people will say, “Richard, who cares what you label your fiction?
 Why do we even need to talk about this, trot out all of these rules and definitions and categories of fiction?”
 Thanks for asking—I’ll tell you why.
 Part of being a writer is understanding your writing, your point of view, the motivation behind the work you do.
 You need to see where your work fits in amongst the masters.
 And while you’re at it, you will certainly be studying these experts, reading their novels and short stories, absorbing their greatness.
 And within each genre (or sub-genre) you will also study the components that define that genre: how to create tension and disgust in horror; how to build worlds in fantasy; how to interact with technology when writing science fiction; how to slowly reveal the conflict and answers in mysteries and crime; how to tap into emotional truths when writing literary fiction.

 Part of evolving as an author is finding your own voice.
 But while you are doing that, you need to know what makes a horror story, what makes a story magical realism, what exactly splatterpunk is.
 Why?
 So when an editor calls for a story, or when a themed anthology is looking for work, or when a magazine defines itself as wanting to publish certain genres, you’ll know what they are talking about.
-When you send off your writing, whether it is via Duotrope or some other means, you certainly already know what the main genres are: fantasy, science fiction, horror, crime, mystery, western, romance, erotica, YA, and literary.
-But it’s always good to try new things, to stretch yourself and find new audiences, which could be comprised of fans of bizarre, transgressive, neo-noir, and grotesque fiction.
-Study, learn, absorb, and then create your own work—understand the rules, and then break them.
+When you send off your writing, whether it is via Duotrope or some other means, you certainly already know what the main genres are: fantasy, science fiction, horror, crime, mystery, thrillers, noir, neo-noir, western, romance, erotica, YA, and literary.
+But it’s always good to try new things, to stretch yourself and find new audiences, which could be comprised of fans of bizarre, transgressive, Southern gothic, and grotesque fiction.
+Study, learn, absorb, and then create your own work—understand the rules first, and then break them later.

 A LITTLE HISTORY